-The InmServices.INI file indicates the location of the ICSISRV.INI file.
+The InmServices.INI file indicates the location of all of the PowerPack Service initialization files (DBCHKSRV.INI, DBUPDSRV.INI, DBIMPSRV.INI).

-To determine or change where the ICSISRV.INI file is saved
+To determine or change where the Service INI files are saved

-- 1. Use a text editor to open the InmServices.ini file, which is in the Services installation folder (for example, C:\Program Files\Inmagic\Content Server\InmServices.ini). - 2.
+- 1. Use a text editor to open the InmServices.ini file, which is in the Services installation folder (for example, C:\Program Files\Inmagic\PowerPack\InmServices.ini). - 2.
 Locate the [InmServices] section, and change the IniFilePath value.
 Make sure the folder exists, as the Service won't create it.
 For example: